spiral/docs/framework/container.md

 }
 ```

-## BS changes
-Almost every framework components/class created using DI or factory, please **do not construct** framework classes directly in your application, use FactoryInterface/container/DI instead (to prevent BS changed in future and make your applicationl more flexible).
+> Almost every framework components/class created using DI or factory, please **do not construct** framework classes directly in your application, use FactoryInterface/container/DI instead (to prevent BS changed in future and make your applicationl more flexible).